LeunensMichiel/lowatter/src/markdown/pages/landing.md

     lang: en
   - title: Wat maakt onze technologie uniek?
     description: >-
-      De oplossingen die wij voorstellen zijn duurzaam, het feit dat we geen chemicaliën toevoegen aan het drinkwater maakt onze technologie uniek.
+      De oplossingen die wij voorstellen zijn duurzaam, het feit dat we **geen chemicaliën** toevoegen aan het drinkwater maakt onze technologie uniek.

+      Ook onze methodiek is uniek.
+We combineren metingen, monitoring en simulaties.
+Dit zorgt voor een beter inzicht in het gehele warmwatersysteem en een effectieve oplossing waarbij we **de oorzaak aanpakken**.
     image: jacek-dylag-vve7xkiuq_y-unsplash.jpg
     lang: nl
   - title: ' What makes our technology unique?'
     description: >-
-      The solutions we propose are sustainable, the fact that we do not add any chemicals to the drinking water makes our technology unique.
+      The solutions we propose are sustainable, the fact that we **do not add any chemicals** to the drinking water makes our technology unique.

+      Our methodology is also unique.
+We combine measurements, monitoring and simulations.
+These provide a better insight in the entire hot water system and an effective solution by **tackling the cause**.
     image: jacek-dylag-vve7xkiuq_y-unsplash.jpg
     lang: en
   - title: In welke gebouwen?
     description: >-
-      We focussen zowel op residentiële als publieke gebouwen met een grote warmwatervraag, denk hierbij aan appartementsgebouwen, woonzorgcentra,
+      We focussen zowel op residentiële als publieke **gebouwen met een grote warmwatervraag**, denk hierbij aan appartementsgebouwen, woonzorgcentra,
       sportcomplexen, hotels en ziekenhuizen.
     lang: nl
     image: photo-by-roberto-nickson-on-unsplash_v2.jpg
   - title: ' In which buildings?'
     description: >-
-      We focus on both residential and public buildings with a large hot water demand, such as apartment buildings, residential care centers, sports complexes, hotels and hospitals.
+      We focus on both residential and public **buildings with a large hot water demand**, such as apartment buildings, residential care centers, sports complexes, hotels and hospitals.
     image: photo-by-roberto-nickson-on-unsplash_v2.jpg
     lang: en